-Austrian-born with Lebanese origins, Tanya spent her childhood traveling back and forth between the two countries.
-While in Austria, she completed high school and graduated from university with a diploma in fashion design.
+Born in Austria to an Austrian mother and a Lebanese father, Tanya spent her childhood traveling back and forth between the two countries.
+While in Austria, she completed high school and graduated from fashion school with a diploma in fashion design.
 Soon after, she developed a growing interest in photography, around which she now centers her practice.

 Tanya’s work explores highly personal themes of belonging, identity and memory, as well as the sociological stigmas relating to female identity.

-In 2013, she was awarded The Boghossian Foundation Prize for the photography category.
+In 2013, she was awarded The Boghossian Foundation Prize for the series Seules.